Guide to Chase Sapphire Lounges

 Primary cardmembers of these credit cards have access to Sapphire lounges, plus access to over 1,300 Priority Pass lounges with their complimentary Priority Pass™ Select membership.

-Sapphire Reserve and Sapphire Reserve for Business cardholders can bring up to two guests per visit for no additional charge, and each guest after that will cost $27 a person.
-Ritz-Carlton cardmembers may bring unlimited guests for no additional charge.
+Sapphire Reserve and Sapphire Reserve for Business cardholders can bring up to two guests per visit to the Sapphire lounge for no additional charge, and each guest after that will cost $27 a person.
+Interestingly, Ritz-Carlton cardmembers may bring unlimited guests for no additional charge.

-However, if you aren’t a holder of these three credit cards, and you have a non-trifecta Priority Pass™ Select membership, you can get one complimentary access to any Sapphire lounge per calendar year.
+If you aren’t a holder of these three credit cards, and you have a non-trifecta Priority Pass™ Select membership (eg through a Capital One Venture X), you can get one complimentary access to any Sapphire lounge per calendar year.

 After your first complimentary visit, you can pay $75 per visit to access a Sapphire lounge.
 Non-trifecta Priority Pass members cannot bring additional guests free of charge.

-If you don’t possess any of these credentials, you can outright buy access to a Sapphire lounge for $100 a person per visit.
+You can also just outright buy access to a Sapphire lounge for $100 a person per visit.
+But, that seems a bit expensive.

 Authorized User Access